Fiberglass Pool Retaining Wall Video: Solutions for a Sloped Yard

 See the new grade of the yard

 Second, the client must understand what the new grade of the yard will look like.
 Any time you build up you’re increasing the amount of slope from the new pool patio to the existing yard.
 Most folks have no idea how steep that new grade will be Pool builders must literally show them in the yard what the grade will look like so they know what to expect.
 If this is not done, many times a client will be surprised and possibly even unhappy with the grade of the yard and want additional dirt hauled in to lessen the steepness of the slope.

 I’m not knocking this methodology because in many cases it’s clearly the best option.
 But gravel or some other compactable fill is an absolute necessity as well as setting expectations with the client.
 In most cases the additional gravel needed costs the client $900 to $2,500.

 Another budget friendly option if you do not have the room to build up on the downhill side is to do a Turn-Down slab.
 This is a concrete retaining wall poured in conjunction with the concrete patio.
 This often costs significantly less than a block retaining wall.

 In yards with enough space, it’s also possible to eliminate the need for retaining walls by cutting and sloping the yard.
 In doing this, keep in mind that the objective is to flatten the needed area, allow for proper drainage, and to do this in a way that adds to the look of the overall project.
 Landscaping can work miracles in such cases.

-If you’re looking for the best solution for your yard I hope you’ve found this and the following video helpful.
+If you’re looking for the best solution for your yard I hope you’ve found this helpful.
 Please feel free to leave comments or questions below.